Breaking Commandments at St. Mark’s Basilica in Venice, Italy

 Also at the altar you will find the ‘Pala d’oro’ one of the richest and most precious altars covered with more than 3000 precious stones and enamel icons inlaid in gold.
 Even though the entrance to the basilica is free, to view the altar you will have to pay a small fee.
 I thought it was worth it to see such a work of art.
 The ornate details and images were accompanied with large gems making me wonder just how much the Pala d’oro was worth!

-Finally, we climbed the steep stairway in the front of the basilica to view the 4 bronze horses which were also originally stolen from Istanbul/Constantinople.
-In 1204, after the fall of Constantinople, Doge Enrico Dandolo brought them to Venice where they were placed on the façade of the basilica.
-However, with the fall of Napolean and the republic, the French looted everything they could carry including the four horses.
+Finally, we climbed the steep stairway in front of the basilica to view the four bronze horses, which were also originally stolen from Istanbul/Constantinople.
+In 1204, after the fall of Constantinople, Doge Enrico Dandolo brought them to Venice, where they were placed on the façade of the basilica.
+However, with the fall of Napolean and the republic, the French looted everything they could carry, including the four horses.
 They were returned to St Mark’s by the French government only in 1815.
 The famous horses had made a number of journeys but now are preserved and rest upstairs inside the Basilica.
 The ones outside are replicas.

 My head was full, my stomach was empty, and my mind was swimming in the past.

-This is the 2nd part of the Doges Palace and St. Mark’s Basilica tour I took with Walks of Italy.
+This is Part 2 of the Doges Palace and St. Mark’s Basilica tour with Walks of Italy.
 Read Part 1

 The Good: